PLATINUM2023

 Adults

 Web statistics demonstrate the value of our online resources for professionals working in the field.
-In 2020, for example, our website drew more than 338,000 unique visitors.
-The number of page views surpassed 6.6 million in that same year, with an average of more than 18,000 page views per day.
-This includes visitors to the EVAWI website, as well as the OLTI and our Start by Believing website.
+In 2022, for example, our website drew more than 436,800 unique visitors.
+The number of page views surpassed 5.8 million in that same year, with an average of more than 16,000 page views per day.
+This includes visitors to the EVAWI website and our Start by Believing website.

 Visitors also access a wide range of documents and resources from our website.
-In 2020, more than 283,000 resources were downloaded, including published articles, reports, and other training and technical assistance materials.
-This is an average of 775 resources and tools accessed every single day during 2020.
-Yet these figures do not include the Training Bulletins and other e-blasts that are sent to our list of more than 57,000 individuals.
+In 2022, more than 229,000 resources were downloaded, including published articles, reports, and other training and technical assistance materials.
+This is an average of 627 resources and tools accessed every single day.

 Population(s) Served